Skip to main content

 • Sponsor a project to help the local community.

-Whichever way you decide to help, document it.
-You can share your good deed with your audience via emails, website, or social media.
+Whichever way you decide to help, share your good deed across multiple channels.
 This will create a positive image of your brand and cater to customers who enjoy buying from and supporting a business that gives back to the community.

 When one of their emails spreading the word about the initiative contained a typo promising to donate 22 pairs of socks instead of two, London Sock Co. proved their integrity by donating 22 pairs per purchase for the entire remainder of the month.